ELS-RD/kernl/README.md

   We replace some operations of this graph with our kernels and recompile it in Python.
   We do that for any possible dynamic behavior we expect to have.
 During inference, inputs are analyzed, and the correct static graph is used.
 It’s really an awesome project, check their repo to know more.

+## Acknowledgments

+Code of OpenAI Triton kernels takes inspiration from examples from OpenAI Triton tutorials or xformers library.